eugenielai/eugenielai.github.io/posts/sigmod-takeaways.md

 ---

-I got a bit sad that SIGMOD is over now.
+I got a bit sad that SIGMOD is over.
 I loved every bit of the experience!
-There is a fraction of my learnings from this experience.
+There is a fraction of my learnings from the past week.

 #### I know the field of databases better and have a more clear idea of my research interests.
 * **Before SIGMOD:** I felt that I was only doing research in my little room, focusing on a specific problem.
 I read papers on schema exploration, query recommendation, and provenance summarization.
 But to me, they were independent islands scattered around a huge canvas that’s covered in mist.